 I know this from firsthand experience, because I basically refused to speak French all throughout high school.
 I was embarrassed that I would make mistakes and have a terrible accent.

 When I went to the Middlebury College Language School after my first year of college, and was forced to speak French 24/7, I got placed in graduate level classes because my written French was so good.
-It took years to build up confidence speaking, but now, I’m married to a French guy, and French people ask me regularly what region of France I’m from.
+It took years to build up confidence speaking, but now, my husband is French, and French people ask me regularly what region of France I’m from.

 Part of learning to speak a foreign language properly is learning the intonations and rhythms of the words.
 In French, for example, you can’t put the emphasis on different words in a sentence to vary what you mean (like you can do in English).
 And it’s easy to distinguish beginner students from near-native speakers by listening for the ones who pronounce French like it’s English.